wikicrafter/Python_Tutorial/README.md

 We use here python upper  3.*.* version

 * Cheats:
-1. Set a virtual environment
+1. Set a virtual environment with [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper-win/)
 </br>command: mkvirtualenv Project_Name
 </br>Anything we install now will be specific to this project, and available to the projects we connect to this environment.
 2. Set Project Directory